austral-electronics/ThunderballH7/README.md

 - The backlight lights up for 2 seconds and you should hear the USB driver notification sound
 - In STM32CubeProgrammer :
     - If required, select "USB"
-    - In USB configuration -> Port you must have USBx displayed, you can refresh to see it
+    - In USB configuration -> Port you must have USB1 displayed, you can refresh to see it
     - Click on "Connect"
     - Open the .bin file with "Memory & File editing" -> "Open file"
     - Flash with "Download"
 - Unplug the USB cable, an power up the supply.

 ### 4.7.
-How to test a product with this autotest <a name="autotest"></a>
+How to test a product with this Autotest <a name="autotest"></a>

 [![ThunderballH7_web_page](/SDK/images/ThunderballH7_web_page.png)](https://github.com/austral-electronics/ThunderballH7/edit/main/README.md)